Why a Playbook?

 Making digital information resources available in an easy-to-navigate format is one way to address this question and ease the burden of implementing and using health IT.
 Which is why the Office of the National Coordinator (ONC) within the U.S. Department of Health and Human Services (HHS) created the Health IT Playbook.

-This Playbook offers strategies, recommendations, and best practices — extensively researched and gleaned from a variety of clinical settings — to help you find the answers you need.
-The Playbook’s actionable steps will help reduce the pain of implementing and using health IT in your practice while advancing care information and delivery.
+In this Playbook, you’ll find strategies, recommendations, and best practices — extensively researched and gleaned from a variety of clinical settings — to help you find the support you need.
+Taking these steps will help reduce the pain of implementing and using health IT in your practice to advance care information and delivery.